RWS/studio-api-docs/apiconcepts/filetypesupport/putting_it_all_together.md

-Putting it all Together
+# Putting it All Together
-===

-Below you see what the complete parser class looks like:
+The complete parser class appears below:

 # [C#](#tab/tabid-1)
 ```cs